Kuree/kratos/docs/advanced/passes.rst

 This is very close to the passes in LLVM.
 Depending on whether the pass mutates the IR, a pass is categorized as either a analysis passes or a transformation pass.
-For instance, a pass to extract all the debug information is a analysis pass since it doesn't mutate any IR node.
+For instance, a pass to extract all the debug information is an analysis pass since it doesn't mutate any IR node.
 An module instantiation pass is a transformation pass since it mutate the generate node to create module instantiation statement.